 Interested students should discuss their plans with CME faculty coordinators in the departments as early as possible.
 For further information, students should contact Sarra Shubart, program coordinator, 617-253-6057, firstname.lastname@example.org, or their departments.
 A list of CME faculty coordinators and administrators in each department can be found at http://gecd.mit.edu/go_abroad/study/explore/cme/start/.

-The IAP-Madrid Program is a Spanish II language program open to MIT undergraduate and graduate students.
-This is an MIT course taught by an MIT faculty member.
-For more information contact Global Education, Room 12-189, email@example.com.
+The IAP-Madrid Program is a Spanish II language program taught by MIT faculty in Madrid, which is open to MIT undergraduate and graduate students.
+For more information, visit http://gecd.mit.edu/go_abroad/study/explore/madrid_iap/.

 The Department of Aeronautics and Astronautics offers study at the University of Pretoria in South Africa.
-For more information contact Global Education, Room 12-189, firstname.lastname@example.org.
+For more information, visit http://gecd.mit.edu/go_abroad/study/explore/.

 The Department of Architecture has two exchange programs, one with Delft University of Technology in the Netherlands and the other with the University of Hong Kong.
 For more information visit http://architecture.mit.edu/undergraduate-foreign-exchange.html.

-The Department of Materials Science and Engineering has an exchange program with Oxford University.
+The Department of Materials Science and Engineering has exchange programs with Oxford University and Imperial College London.
 For more information contact Professor Linn Hobbs, 617-253-6835, email@example.com.

-MIT students may also apply for admission directly to foreign institutions that offer study abroad programs or to a study abroad program administered by another US institution or a study abroad provider.
-Examples of such opportunities include study at l'École Polytechnique in France, a year-long or summer program at the London School of Economics, and programs at Australian universities.
-To explore these options, and many other exciting opportunities around the world, schedule an appointment with a staff member in Global Education, Room 12-189.
+MIT students may also apply for admission directly to foreign institutions that offer study abroad programs or to a study abroad program administered by another US institution or study abroad provider.
+Examples of such opportunities include l'École Polytechnique in France, the London School of Economics, Oxford University and other UK institutions, and a number of programs in China.
+To explore these options, and many other exciting opportunities around the world, schedule an appointment with a staff member in Global Education (email@example.com), 617-324-7239, Room 12-189.

-Financial aid is portable for study abroad.
+Financial aid is portable for semester or year study abroad programs.
 Students who receive financial aid at MIT are advised to discuss their study abroad plans with the Student Financial Aid Office at least one term prior to the term in which they wish to commence study abroad.
 This will help students develop the best possible financial plans for their time abroad.
+Global Education has funding available for IAP and summer programs, and can also help students apply for external study abroad scholarships.

 Numerous institutions offer programs abroad taught in English.
 It is possible to study in a foreign country without prior knowledge of the host country's language.
 However, a working command of the language can add greatly to the overseas experience.
 Even a student without prior language skills can usually achieve a good level of proficiency in a foreign language by the beginning of the junior year if he or she begins language study by spring term of freshman year.